fjwright/Run-REDUCE/docs/index.md

 * Menu items to handle REDUCE file input/output and load standard REDUCE packages, similar to the facilities provided by the CSL REDUCE GUI.
-* Optional bold prompts and coloured input/output text based on the input mode (algebraic or symbolic) or using redfront.
+* Optional bold prompts and coloured input/output text similar to redfront but based on the input mode (algebraic or symbolic).
 * Templates to construct structured expressions and statements.
 * A popup keyboard to access symbolic constants, Greek letters and elementary functions.
 * Dialogues to access standard mathematical functions using conventional notation.
-* Easy access to the Run-REDUCE-FX User Guide, the standard documentation distributed with REDUCE as HTML or PDF files, the REDUCE Web Site and the SourceForge Project Site.
+* Easy access to the Run-REDUCE User Guide, the standard documentation distributed with REDUCE as HTML or PDF files, the REDUCE Web Site and the SourceForge Project Site.

-Francis Wright, September 2020
+Francis Wright, November 2020